PandaMinore/DebtHunter-Tool/README.md

     - Using DebtHunter pre-trained models:
     ```
-    java -jar DebtHunter-tool.jar -u first -j
+    java -jar DebtHunter-tool.jar -u first -j    -o ./output
     ```
     - Using your pre-trained models:
     ```
-    java -jar DebtHunter-tool.jar -u first -j    -m1 ./binaryModel/path -m2 ./multi-classModel/path
+    java -jar DebtHunter-tool.jar -u first -j    -m1 ./binaryModel/path -m2 ./multi-classModel/path -o ./output
     ```

 ### Train your classifier
-4. Download *datasets* folder in the same folder as DebtHunter-tool.jar.
-5. Put your labeled comments (arff format) into *datasets* folder.
+In *datasets* folder you can find example labeled data to provide in input (you can download *trining.arff*).
+Please use as training data an .arff file.

-6. for example, you can execute in cmd:
+4. for example, you can execute in cmd:
 ```
-java -jar DebtHunter-tool.jar -u second -l ./datasets/labeledComments.arff
+java -jar DebtHunter-tool.jar -u second -l ./datasets/labeledComments.arff -o ./output
 ```
-For test this funcitonality of the tool you can download the *training.arff* file in *dataset* path.
 ----------------------------------------------------------------
 You can see all commands with the help command: